The Great 8 of Southeast South Dakota

 3 - Falls Park - Sioux Falls:

 Falls Park is located just north of downtown Sioux Falls.
 The park covers 123 acres and an average of 7,400 gallons of water drops 100 feet over the course of the Falls each second.
 It includes a visitor information center, five-story observation tower and trails that wind through the park.
 Several historic buildings made of Sioux Quartzite are located in the park.
 Falls Overlook Cafe is in the 1908 Sioux Falls Light and Power Company building.
 An 1800’s horse barn, thought to have housed horses working in the stone quarries, is now the Stockyards Ag Experience which tells the story of agricultural impact in this region.
 The Queen Bee Mill, built of Sioux Quartzite quarried on site, now lies in ruins near the Big Sioux River that flows through the park.
-A 1900’s styled trolley carries visitors from the park to trolley stops throughout Downtown Sioux Falls.

 4 - Palisades State Park - Garretson:

 Palisades State Park is one of the most unique areas in South Dakota.
 Split Rock Creek, which flows through the park, is lined with Sioux quartzite formations varying from shelves several feet above the water to 50-foot vertical cliffs.
 Four trails twist and turn through the quartzite formations.
 Scenic overlooks and rushing water make Palisades a popular getaway.
 A challenging climb on towering Sioux quartzite spires and sheer cliff walls await the more adventurous visitor to the park.
 The park is also perfect for campers and kayakers/canoers.